 It’s really important that the beans remain firm – soft and limp will not do.

 The only seasoning these tasty boiled green beans need is some coarse kosher salt and maybe butter.
 Delicious!

 How to Boil Green Beans

 - 1 lb. fresh green beans, ends trimmed

 - Pick through the green beans and discard any that are withered or discolored.
 This simple cooking method is suitable for only the freshest of beans.

 - I prefer to leave green beans whole, they make such a great finger food when left at their full length, but to serve at dinner, you might want to cut them into 3-inch pieces.

-- Drop the green beans into a large pot of boiling, salted water, just enough water to cover the beans (you'll need to eyeball it).
-Bring back to a full boil and cook, uncovered, until beans are just tender, about 5 minutes - but start checking after 3 minutes (take one out of the pot and taste).
-With such basic preparation, it's really important that the beans remain firm - soft and limp will not do.
+- Bring a large pot of water to a boil.
+Add 1 teaspoon kosher salt.
+Drop the green beans into the boiling water.
+Bring back to a full boil and cook, uncovered, until beans are just tender, about 5 minutes - but start checking after 3 minutes (use a fork to take one out of the pot and taste).

-- Drain the beans into a colander, shake dry and season with kosher salt.
-You can use other seasonings of course, and a generous pat of batter on top of the hot green beans is heavenly, but really, when they are fresh, green beans only need a little boiling and some salt.
+- Drain the boiled green beans into a colander, shake dry and season with kosher salt.
+You can use other seasonings of course, and a generous pat of butter on top of the hot green beans is heavenly, but really, when they are fresh, green beans only need brief boiling and some salt.